Aman-1412/aman-1412.github.io/_posts/2021-08-09-chess-book-recommendations-for-improvement.md

 + Aman Goyal
   0. Read later
       + Ray Cheng - Practical Chess Exercises: 600 Lessons from Tactics to Strategy
+      + Vladimir Vukovic - Art of Attack In Chess
+      + Yasser Seirawan & Jeremy Silman - Winning Chess Strategies
-      + Jesus De La Villa - 100 Endgames You Must Know: Vital Lessons for Every Chess t
+      + Jesus De La Villa - 00 Endgames You Must Know: Vital Lessons for Every Chess Player
       + I'm still exploring...however I'm complacent with where I'm at.
 I don't want the information OD.

   1. Currently reading
       + Susan Polgar & Paul Truong - Chess Tactics for Champions: A step-by-step guide to using tactics and combinations the Polgar way
-      + Yasser Seirawan & Jeremy Silman - Winning Chess Strategies
+      + Murray Chandler - How to Beat Your Dad at Chess (Gambit Chess)

   2. On hold
         + Lev Alburt - Chess Training Pocket Book: 300 Most Important Positions and Ideas - (Check out my lichess study on this - ~will add the link here in future~)
-        + Murray Chandler - How to Beat Your Dad at Chess (Gambit Chess)
         + Jose Capablanca - Chess Fundamentals
-        + Ray Cheng - Practical Chess Exercises: 600 Lessons from Tactics to Strategy

   3. Finished reading
       + lol